 As well as designing the VCS using SPECTRE autopilot, Dynautics also advised on overall system architecture, design and the purchase of ancillary parts.
 We developed custom CAN communication firmware to provide precise control of the drive system and collision avoidance software was optimised with radar partners Simrad and Cambridge Pixel.

 With RC Dock Engineering’s new hull design, transmission and power management arrangement, agility and collaboration were key on this project.
-The catamaran has since been granted RINA class approval.
-These automated vessels are able to conduct remotely controlled unmanned operations in areas such as offshore survey and subsea inspection, maintenance and repair.
+The catamaran was later granted RINA class approval.
+These vessels are able to conduct remotely controlled unmanned operations in areas such as offshore survey and subsea inspection, maintenance and repair.

 Pushing boundaries with SEA-KIT